Nimeshrajakaruna/Cooking-Web/README.md

-# Cooking-Web
+# Cooking Web Site

-Develop a cooking web site using HTML, CSS, JAVASCRIPT.
+Develop a cooking website using HTML, CSS, and JAVASCRIPT.